 When you think of the word 'model,' what comes to mind?
 Maybe it's a tall, thin person wearing designer clothes at a fashion show.
-So what's a scientific model?
+So, what's a scientific model?
 A tall, thin man or woman modeling a lab coat and goggles?
-Unfortunately a scientific model is a bit more abstract.
+Unfortunately, a scientific model is a bit more abstract.

-A scientific model is a representation of a particular phenomena in the world using something else to represent it, making it easier to understand.
-A scientific model could be a diagram or picture, a physical model like an aircraft model kit you got when you were young, or a computer program or set of complex mathematics that describes a situation.
+A scientific model is a representation of a particular phenomenon in the world using something else to represent it, making it easier to understand.
+A scientific model could be a diagram or picture, a physical model like an aircraft model kit you got when you were young, a computer program, or set of complex mathematics that describes a situation.
 Whatever it is, the goal is to make the particular thing you're modeling easier to understand.
 When we do that, we're able to use it to predict what will happen in the future.
 For example, predicting what will happen as our climate changes would be easy if we could make a fully accurate model of the atmosphere.

 Let's talk about the various types of scientific models, and discuss how scientists adapt and change them over time.

 Visual models are things like flowcharts, pictures, and diagrams that help us educate each other.
 They are the ones non-scientists have most experience with.
 In an office you might create a flowchart that describes the work that you do.
-Maybe orders come in by phone, and that information gets transferred to both the warehouse, and the membership department.
+Maybe orders come in by phone, and that information gets transferred to both the warehouse and the membership department.
 If you include every input and output, that flowchart is an example of a visual model.